Matt Bowden: Starboy's Eternity

-Initially a stand-alone music video, the production has expanded into a three-part mini-movie that revolves around a young girl and her fight against the "Strangers" who have invaded her village.
-The films have been defined as Steampunk by reviewers.
+Initially a stand-alone music video, the production expanded into a three-part mini-movie revolving around a young girl and her fight against the "Strangers" who have invaded her village.
 Production began in November 2009 with shooting commencing June 2011 in various locations around Auckland, New Zealand.

 Development

-In online articles and the extra features on the DVD, singer Matt Bowden elaborates on the concept behind the video.
-He states, "the image of a child moving through a sleeping village came to him while he sung the lyrics in reaction to the funky bass line.
+According to Bowden, "the image of a child moving through a sleeping village came to him while he sung the lyrics in reaction to the funky bass line.
 The song is about enlightenment and the lyrics borrowed from classical poetry so it suited that era, with the addition of sci-fi content and Zac Blair's direction."